Thank you for reading!

 At times the client may require the therapist to share some details of the therapeutic work done together and any progress.
 Examples can be: with a GP, mental health professional, consultant, occupational health department etc. The disclosure in such cases is specific, detailed and clearly informed by the client.
 A disclosure consent form will be required prior to any disclosure.
 Any disclosure or report will first be sent to the client for approval.
 There may be a fee for this service.

-Where the therapist takes notes (on occasion and not often*) notes of the therapy session/s are kept separate from contact and risk assessment notes.
+Where the therapist takes notes* - notes of the therapy session/s are kept separate from contact and risk assessment notes.
 Client names are not used on the notes, are coded and cross referenced.
 Notes are kept electronically and sometimes on paper.
 Electronic notes are encrypted and stored securely.
 Notes are used to record progress and use as a reference between and prior to sessions.
 The notes are often brief and as non-descriptive as possible.

 Depending on the insurance provider, therapy notes have to be stored for a minimum period, such as five or sometimes ten years.
 With new GDPR legislation you have the right to have personal information removed.
 To do so you will need to email the person responsible for GDPR who is Matt Valentine-Chase.

 The therapist will send the new client a contact form and risk assessment by confidential, GDPR compliant email.
 These will be required to be returned completed.
 These will be stored securely electronically.